contact Naomi via naomit.tlevine[at]gmail[dot]com

 1 It is critical that we begin to recognize how both the trail of mementos as well as the act of forging ahead are not fully autonomous decisions.
 Often, our choices are dictated by, as Maslow would convieve of them, base needs like the ability to eat, sleep, and live in a secure shelter.
 These needs continue to come at a cost under the contemporary socio-political conceptualization of what life looks like.
 While I value the work that I’ve done, I do think that it is critical to recognize this major influence on my decision making publically and call on others to do the same.

-If These Stalls Could Talk: If these stalls could talk: Organizational invitations to identification evoking a user’s sense of belonging as communicated through infrastructure
+Levine, Naomi Tova-Tmira (2023).
+If these stalls could talk: Organizational invitations to identification evoking a user’s sense of belonging as communicated through infrastructure.
+Purdue University Graduate School.
+Thesis. https://doi.org/10.25394/PGS.23787420.v1

 Abstract: